 Automate When and Wherever Possible

 Automation software like Fingercheck, can make essential tasks like payroll, simple and lets you free up much needed time to “work on” other aspects of your business, instead of working for too long “in your business”.
-Fingercheck CEO, Joel Kohn says, “automation simplifies time consuming tasks that allow business owners to then have more time to focus on growing their business”.
+Fingercheck CEO, Joel Kohn says, “automation simplifies time-consuming tasks that allow business owners to then have more time to focus on growing their business”.

 Prevent Waste and Theft

 Theft doesn’t always translate to physical items taken from your business.
 Rather, it can come in the way of stealing precious time.
 After all, time is money!
 A common type of “theft” amongst small businesses is buddy punching.
-This is the costly practice of one employee punching in an another, who isn’t present.
+This is the costly practice of one employee punching in another, who isn’t present.
 If not properly monitored, this could amount to thousands of dollars lost!
-Solve the problem with biometric time clocks which require a finger print to punch in and out – thus eliminating this practice entirely.
+Solve the problem with biometric time clocks which require a fingerprint to punch in and out – thus eliminating this practice entirely.

 Don’t Continually Discount Products

 Even if your regular prices are sustainable, you may, from time to time, offer discounts to attract new customers.
 Doing this is fine but done too often and it can devalue your product or service.
 So, don’t let discounts become the norm.
-It can lead to customers to expect them and only buy when they see one.
+It can lead customers to expect them and only buy when they see one.

 Focus on Current Customers

-Spending too much time and resources attracting new customers to the point that you neglect your current ones works against you.
+Spending too much time and resources attracting new customers to the point that you neglect your current ones work against you.
 You can potentially boost profits by concentrating on upselling to existing customers before spending time and money to attract new ones.